Shai Hills Resource Reserve: History

 The protected area was home to the Shai people before they were ejected by the British in 1892.
 Remains of Shai people's works can still be found in the reserve.

 The reserve was established in 1962 with area of 47 km2 which was later extended to 51 km2 in 1973.
 It was made a Game Production Reserve in 1971.

 Environment

 The Shai Hills Resource Reserve is covered with grassland and low dry forest vegetation.
 There are nearly 400 plant species spread on the five separate hills at the Shai Hills Resource Reserve.

 Wildlife

 There are numerous animals.
 Bird species include violet turaco, paradise flycatcher, green turaco, red-billed hornbill, yellow-fronted tinkerbird, guineafowl and red-necked buzzard.The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-Othe animals present include antelopes, bats, baboons, cats, duiker, kobs, green monkeys, monitor lizards, African python, royal python and zebras.
+Other animals present include antelopes, bats, baboons, cats, duiker, kobs, green monkeys, monitor lizards, African python, royal python and zebras.
 Zebras are not native to Ghana, and the ones in the reserve are imports from South Africa.
 Guides employed at the reserve reported (in September 2024) that five zebras had been born to date in the park, and some of those now live in Ghanaian zoos.